philodi-dev/gr33n37-ip-changer/README.md

 Project structure and behaviour may evolve; see git history for authors.
 Third-party services (**ip-api**, **flagcdn**) have their own terms and rate limits; use is subject to those services’ policies.

-If you follow the proxy and Tor steps above, the address sites see should match a **Tor exit**, not your normal ISP or relay IP.
+If you route application traffic correctly through Tor and avoid leaks, the address **those applications** show to sites should be a **Tor exit**, not your normal ISP IP—subject to the limits in **Privacy: ISPs, trackers, and real IP** above.